pdjr-signalk-plugins/ais-reporter/README.md

 This configuration does not specify an override trigger, so the second item of the interval arrays is unused.

-I use the following, more alaborate, configuration on my boat.
+I use the following, more elaborate, configuration on my boat.
 This reports to two endpoints: the MarineTraffic AIS consolidation service and a local test facility.
 Normal reporting frequencies are overriden by the value on a Signal K switch